Last Updated on December 2, 2021 by Ope Quadri

-CAC is Corporate Affairs Commission, a government agency saddled with the responsibility of registering, arranging and conducting an investigation into the affairs of any company in Nigeria as stipulated under section 7 of the Companies and Allied Matters Act.
+CAC is a government agency saddled with the responsibility of registering, arranging, and conducting an investigation into the affairs of any company in Nigeria as stipulated under section 7 of the Companies and Allied Matters Act.
+You can find other functions of CAC in one of our articles.

 It’s very important for individuals or corporate bodies looking to do business with another company in Nigeria to first check if your prospective partner company is registered.